.but please .... not too much .... too soon.

 By all means let them meet and play for 4 or 5 minutes, but keep it within the pen or a small confined area - under your ever watchful eye - see "OLDER DOGS"

-There’s nothing worse for a puppy’s hips and elbows than allowing it to run up and down stairs.
+There’s nothing worse for and elbows than allowing a puppy to run up and down stairs.

 If you really want it upstairs, carry it up - and down again.